pragdave/cs3342_09/README.md

 ## A2.6

 Unlimited.
-Because the adjective can be included 0 or more times, there is a infinite number of adjectives that can be added.
+The adjective can be included 0 or more times so there is a infinite number of adjectives that can be added.

 ## Q2.7 (1 point for the level, 2 for the sentence)